-Kama is the primal impulse underlying the human condition, its point of origin, Artha provides it with body, substance and regulation (since it implies wealth as well as governance); i.e. it provides the means, both to the impulse and to the end., Moksha is the end of human existence, and Dharma negotiates the distance between the three Purusharthas.
+Kama is the primal impulse, the point of origin underlying the expressive form of existence and therefore the human being.
+Artha provides it with body, substance and regulation (since it implies wealth as well as governance); i.e. it provides the means, both to the impulse and to the end.
+Moksha is the end of human existence, and Dharma negotiates the distance between the three Purusharthas.
 Dharma is thus the overarching principle.

 This is in essence a description of what amounts to human well being.
 This allows for the widest recognition of personality and individual circumstance.
 There is nothing in this summary to limit the methods that maybe employed for securing human well being.
 Awareness of the four aspects is natural and inherent to the human spirit.
 The human being will of his own nature seek to establish harmony along these principles.
 Both at the personal and social levels.
 Disharmony in human society either at the microscopic or the macroscopic level arises from insensitivity to these realities.

 The state exists for the securing of these objectives.
 Every method and doctrine that is available can either be used where it assists this objective; or it can be discarded when it militates against this objective.
 The practical implications of this view point are deeply significant.
 For the pursuit of these objectives, no doctrine or institution is either a precondition or a limitation.